 Is more expensive olive oil better in quality?

-Most likely, yes.
+Not always but most likely, yes.
 When you squeeze a ripe olive, a lot of juice comes out.
 Olive oil is typically sold by the kilo, so most producers wait until olives are ripe to harvest.
 An unripe olive yields less juice from the squeeze but results in olive oil that’s much healthier and more potent in antioxidants.
 That’s why good olive oil is typically more expensive.

 But a high price tag does not always indicate quality—it’s important to also check for factors like “harvest date” on the bottle (an early harvest date is usually around Nov/Dec, meaning more robust flavor and polyphenols), production methods (look for first-pressed, cold-pressed, organic farming methods), and the type of olive (look for single-origin olives, using only one type of olive).